Arjundotadex/Sliding-Anime-Image-Track.github.io/README.md

 5. Submit a pull request

 ### 🎉 Thank You
 Thanks for checking out our Sliding Animation Image Track!
-We hope you enjoy using it on your website. 🚀
+We hope you enjoy using it. 🚀